Vegan Mongolian Beef (Tofu or Seitan!)

 Need another easy weeknight recipe?

-Try my easy creamy beetroot curry, or prep ahead with a big batch of super versatile mushroom and lentil ragu.
-For a real ‘pop it in the oven and forget about it’ recipe, I’m loving this butternut squash tray bake at the moment as well!
+- Or for a real ‘pop it in the oven and forget about it’ recipe, I’m loving this butternut squash tray bake at the moment!

 Vegan Mongolian Beef